 Music Education (BM) Policy All music majors are required to attend the weekly music department forum every semester in which they are enrolled (except for the semester they register for MUSC 425 and 429.
 All music majors are required to register for MUSC 137/337 (Concert Choir) every semester in which they are enrolled as full-time students except for the semester music education majors register for MUSC 425 and 429.
-All MUVO or MUPI 171/371 credits (applied lessons) required in Bachelor of Music and Bachelor of Arts degrees must be completed in the same major applied area, either piano or voice, except as noted for specific major requirements.
+All MUVO or MUPI 171/371 credits (applied lessons) required in Bachelor of Music degrees must be completed in the same major applied area, either piano or voice, except as noted for specific major requirements.
 All music majors must register for a piano class each semester until all packages are successfully completed.
 Music majors who have not completed all levels of Piano Proficiency by the end of their sixth semester of full time study in music must petition the music department to continue as a music major.
 Students with a piano background can test out.
 Applied Music - Private Lessons Music Majors - the 171 level is for freshman and sophomore standing and the 371 level is for junior and senior standing Each credit of applied study is a 25-minute lesson per week with minimum of twelve lessons to satisfy the credit requirement.
 The consent of the instructor or music chairperson is required Voice students register for vocal coaching (MUVO-172/372) concurrently with applied lessons.
 For majors other than music the 168 level is for freshmen and sophomore standing and the 368 level is for junior or senior standing An applied lesson fee is charged for each credit of applied lessons - see Tuition and Fees Learning Outcomes Demonstrate performance skills requisite for artistic self-expression in voice or piano and proficiency in keyboard, sight reading, and conducting Understand and employ the common elements and organizational patterns of music through analysis, arrangement, composition, and improvisation Distinguish the major eras, composers and genres of music history and literature within broad historical, cultural, and stylistic contexts Apply knowledge of current teaching methods, materials, and technology to individual and group instruction in voice or piano Core Curriculum See Core Curriculum section of the Catalog Final Requirements Complete a minimum of 120 college-level credits.
 Final Requirements Complete a minimum of 40 upper division credits (300/400).
-Music Education, Major Requirements Complete core curriculum course with a 2.75 GPA.
-Co-counting mission seminars may need to be substitued.
-Music Education, Major Requirements EDUC 150, 215, 255, 306, 330, 390, 482, MUSC 311, 312, 340, 342, 425, 429.
-(19 credits)
+Music Education, Major Requirements EDUC 150, 255, 302, 306, 390, 482, MUSC 311, 312, 340, 342, 425, 429, PSYC 310.